piclient/.github/profile/README.md

-# Welcome to GigaClient GitHub 👋
+# Welcome to Fluid LLC, GitHub 👋

 Here at Fluid LLC, we thrive to become the next best minecraft client for you!